 - Immune and nervous system disorders, including Guillain-Barré syndrome

-Should the blood tests had been correctly performed initially and mothers made aware of their true condition, those infected with the Zika virus would have obtained medical monitoring and treatment during their pregnancy to address these serious defects.
+Should the blood tests have been correctly performed initially and mothers made aware of their true condition, those infected with the Zika virus would have obtained medical monitoring and treatment during their pregnancy to address these serious defects.
 Additionally, babies born to mothers with Zika require regular medical evaluation.
 It could take years before the true impact of the lab errors are fully known.

 As updates roll in, concerns and questions are growing among local residents, public officials, and the many patients who had been tested at the DC public health lab.
 According to many, their safety should be a priority, and retests should be handled with a stronger sense of urgency, as other affected women may have become pregnant, given birth, or may soon give birth.

 At The Law Offices of Dr. Michael M. Wilson M.D., J.D. & Associates, our Washington, DC birth injury lawyers are closely tracking the progress of the ongoing investigation and retests, as we intend to support any victims and families who were affected by this preventable error.
-While it may be some time before the full scope of the problem and the resulting damages are known, local residents and mothers who received false negatives from the DC public health lab last year can still take steps to learn more about their legal rights, options, and how our firm can help.
+While it may be sometime before the full scope of the problem and the resulting damages are known, local residents and mothers who received false negatives from the DC public health lab last year can still take steps to learn more about their legal rights, options, and how our firm can help.

 Attorneys Michael M. Wilson and Gerald F. Kaplan are both physician attorneys who understand the unique and complicated issues involved in birth injury and medical malpractice cases.
 By taking a comprehensive medical and legal approach, our lawyers are able to provide the insightful and experienced representation victims need to hold at-fault parties accountable for their negligence and liable for victims’ damages.